- 18 years of age or above on the start date of the program

 The FLIP program fee includes a 15-unit meal plan that can be used at the FUA Ganzo School Restaurant & Fedora School Pastry Shop Monday - Friday.
 Units may also be used at Sorgiva, the school spa.
-A welcome dinner as well as a cooking class at the end of the program are included in the program fee.
+A cooking class at the end of the program is included in the program fee.
 All other meals are the responsibility of the student.

 How to Apply